-One of the most common issues users have reported in Windows 10 is the Not enough disk space error when trying to download a game, even though there was plenty of space on the computer.
+One of the most common issues users have reported is the Not enough disk space error.
+It seems like it appears when trying to download a game, even though there was plenty of space on the computer.

 Fortunately, there are a lot of solutions to this problem, and today we will go through them.

 Why does it say I don’t have enough disk space when running Steam?

 This annoying issue will probably appear when your hard drive is almost full or already full.
 In these terms, you won’t be able to save or properly use large files on this drive.